-Section 2.6.117 of this guide describes the series reactive devices in the New England transmission system.
-Section 17 lists those series reactive devices that can be switched to resolve criteria violations.
-Those switchable devices that are out-of service in the base case can be switched into service.
-Those switchable devices that are in-service in the base case can be switched out of service.
-The switching can be done post contingency if flows do not exceed STE ratings.
-When post contingency flows exceed STE ratings, switching must be done pre-contingency and analysis must be done to ensure that the switching does not create other problems.
+Section 2.6.1 of this guide describes the series reactive devices in the New England transmission system.
+The tables list those series devices that can be switched to resolve criteria violations.
+Those switchable devices that are out of service in the base case can be switched into service.
+Those switchable devices that are in service in the base case can be switched out of service.
+The switching can be done post-contingency, if the flow does not exceed the STE rating.
+When the post-contingency flow exceeds the STE rating, switching must be done pre-contingency and analysis must be done to ensure that the switching does not create other problems.

 Critical Load Level Analysis

-The Critical Load Level is the lowest load level at which the criteria violation occurs.
-One technique used to estimate Critical Load Level (“CLL”) for overloads is linear extrapolation.
+The critical load level (CLL) is the lowest load level at which the criteria violation occurs.
+One technique used to estimate the CLL for overloads is linear extrapolation.
 Other methods are also acceptable.

 The linear extrapolation method is an approximation and provides a reasonable estimate with a minimum of additional analyses.
 The method requires that level of the loading on a transmission Element be determined at two load levels for the contingency or contingencies that have the largest impact on that transmission Element.
 This is done for each transmission Element that is overloaded.
 The load level in each base case is plotted on the x axis of a graph and percentage of the overload is plotted on y-axis.
 A straight line is drawn to connect these two points.
 The critical load level is the load level (x axis value) associated with 100 percent on the y axis.

-An example of the use of linear extrapolation from a study of southwest Connecticut follows:
+An example of the use of linear extrapolation from a study of Southwest Connecticut follows:

 The initial base case was a 2018 base case.
 A second base case was developed by adjusting loads in the first case to 2014 year load levels taking into account the following:

-Loads plus losses in ISO-NE adjusted to 2009 CELT year 2014 levels (31,900 MW)
+Loads plus losses in New England adjusted to 2009 CELT year 2014 levels (31,900 MW)

 Generation outside of CT was used to adjust to the new 2014 load levels